 Some over-the-counter skin care products contain hydroquinone.
 Your doctor can also prescribe a product with a higher concentration of hydroquinone if your skin doesn't respond to over-the-counter treatments.

-If you are allergic to hydroquinones, you can use products containing kojic acid instead.
+If you are allergic to hydroquinones, you can use products containing kojic acid or niacinamide (vitamin B3) instead.
 Pregnant women cannot use hydroquinone.

 Kojic acid is a more recent remedy for treating pigment problems and age spots.
 First developed in 1989, kojic acid has a similar effect as hydroquinone.
 Kojic acid is made from a fungus, and studies have shown that it is effective at lightening skin.